ivy-llc/ivy/docs/overview/contributing/open_tasks.rst

 #.
 You should only implement **one** frontend function.
 #.
 The frontend function is framework-specific, thus it should be implemented in its respective frontend framework only.
 #.
 Each frontend function should be tested on all backends to ensure that conversions are working correctly.
 #.
-Type hints, docstrings and examples are not required for frontend functions.
+Type hints, docstrings, and examples are not required for frontend functions.
 #.
 Some frontend functions shown in the ToDo list issues are aliases of other functions.
    If you detect that this is the case, then you should add all aliases in your PR, with a single implementation and then simple bindings to this implementation, such as :code:`<alias_name> = <function_name>`.
    If you notice that an alias function has already been implemented and pushed, then you can simply add this one-liner binding and get this very simple PR merged.

 In the case where your chosen function exists in all frameworks by default, but is not implemented in Ivy's functional API, please convert your existing GitHub issue to request for the function to be added to Ivy.
 Meanwhile, you can select another frontend function to work on from the ToDo list!
-If you're stuck on a function which requires complex compositions, you're allowed to reselect a function too!
+If you're stuck on a function that requires complex compositions, you're allowed to reselect a function too!

 Where to place a frontend function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~